PohJunZheMatthew/INC-mission-unpossible/README.md

 ## App idea
 * The heist coin value
 * History of the heist
-* Click to go to the next history
+* Click to go to the next slide/objective
-* Each part answer the questions
+* Each slide/part answer the questions
+* Yes